Breath(ing) with ‘Histories that Hurt’ – We Share Air

 Archival Explorations

 I work with archives such as the Library of Ireland, the Irish Film Institute, the Radharc Archive, and the London Metropolitan Archives—as living spaces where histories are inscribed in silence.
 In these gaps between recorded narratives and lived experience, layers of maternal shame, transgenerational trauma, and unspoken cultural memory emerge.
 My embodied workshops engage with these archival materials, re-reading and re-enacting forgotten voices to challenge established narratives and illuminate what has been submerged.
-Through this process, the archives become transformative sites where the unsayable is given form, inviting us to navigate and reclaim the embodied histories that have long remained in the shadows.
+Through this process, the archives become transformative sites where the unsayable is held.

 Stay connected and keep up to date with my latest research, exhibitions, and creative projects.